E-Satefy at Rye College

-If you have an e-safety issue to report to the school, please contact Rye College's Safeguarding Lead, Ms J Carpenter.
+If you have an e-safety issue to report to us, please contact Rye College's Designated Safeguarding Lead, Ms J Carpenter.

 Our AUP (Acceptable Use Policy) for students

 All students sign an AUP when they start at Rye College, setting out our expectation for their behaviour when using information systems at the academy, of which staying safe online is a major constituent.